Dragon Quest Monsters

 Dragon Quest Monsters is a spin-off series of the Dragon Quest games.
-Published by Square Enix (formerly Enix), it sets the player in a medieval/fantasy world filled with magic, monsters and knights.
+Primarily developed by Tose and published by Square Enix (formerly Enix), it sets the player in a medieval/fantasy world filled with magic, monsters and knights.
 Unlike the original Dragon Quest games, the player's character does not do any of the fighting in battles; instead the player has to rely on capturing, breeding and raising monsters to do the fighting for them.
 The concept originated from Dragon Quest V (1992).
 The character and monster designs are by Dragon Ball creator, Akira Toriyama.
 The series spans several handheld gaming systems, and each game has received positive reviews from critics.
-Upon the series' debut in the US, it was quickly labeled as a "Pokémon clone" by critics.
+The series' gameplay has been compared to Pokémon.